ActiveThis profile is actively maintained

 Group Energy Exposures and Assessed Carbon Emissions of Project Finance Energy Sector

 The Commonwealth Bank's group's asset management business, Colonial First State Group Asset Management and insurance business, CommInsure, are both signatories to the UN Principles for Responsible Investment.
 Both the Commonwealth Bank and its wholly-owned subsidiary Colonial First State report to the Carbon Disclosure Project.
 Read here how the Commonwealth Bank Group is managing, and reporting on, its ESG impacts.
+Commonwealth Bank's web page on corporate social responsibility can be accessed here.

 Implementation and reporting